-Due Dates, Electronic Filing and Payment, and Other Filing Information
+Due Dates, Electronic Filing and Payment, and Other Filing Information and then select the current year Florida e-ServicesCalendar of Electronic Payment Deadlines (Form DR-659).

 Due Dates: Tax returns and payments are due on the 1st and late after the 20th day of the month following each reporting period.
 If the 20th falls on a Saturday, Sunday, or a state or federal holiday, your tax return must be received electronically, postmarked, or hand delivered on the first business day following the 20th.